vfillis/mental-health-housing-support/Data analysis/README.md

 # Data analysis

-Throughout the investigation, I have analysed different data / Different data sets have informed my reporting.
+Throughout the investigation, different data sets have informed my reporting.

 I have looked at the number of hospital admissions, delayed discharges from hospital, available mental health beds and bed occupancy, and the accommodation status of mental health patients.